inferless/mistral-7b-instruct-v0.3/README.md

-# Tutorial - Deploy Ministral-8B-Instruct using Inferless
+# Deploy Mistral-7B-Instruct-v0.3 using Inferless
-[Ministral-8B-Instruct](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410) is an LLM developed by Mistral AI, specifically designed for instruction-based tasks.
-It features a dense transformer architecture with 8 billion parameters, 36 layers, context window of 128k tokens and vocabulary size of 131k, using the V3-Tekken tokenizer which allows it to process extensive inputs effectively.
-The model supports function calling, enhancing its ability to perform specific tasks based on user instructions.
+[Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) is an instruction-tuned version of Mistral AI's 7-billion-parameter language model, Mistral-7B-v0.3.
+This model has been fine-tuned to follow instructions, enhancing its performance in various tasks.
+Key improvements in this version include an expanded vocabulary of 32,768 tokens, support for the v3 tokenizer, and the ability to handle function calling.
+These enhancements enable the model to better understand and generate complex language structures, making it suitable for a wide range of applications.

 ## TL;DR:
-- Deployment of Ministral-8B-Instruct model using [vllm](https://github.com/vllm-project/vllm).
+- Deployment of Mistral-7B-Instruct-v0.3 model using [vllm](https://github.com/vllm-project/vllm).
-- You can expect an average tokens/sec of `78.27` and a latency of `3.05 sec` for generating a text of `256` tokens.
-This setup has an average cold start time of `30.43 sec`.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.